mirsiadaty/Agent-Medical-2505/README.md

 This is an example prompt to define the "Planner" agent:

+This example uses a local QwQ language model (qwq-32b-q8_0.gguf).
+QwQ is the reasoning model of the Qwen series.
+This example runs the inference on 'llama_cpp'.
+Llama.cpp is a software library written in C/C++ designed for efficient inference of large language models.

 ```
 AgentPlannerMedical = """<|im_start|>user
 You are a planning agent.
 If you do not know the answer, reply I don't know, don't make things up.